rabidstoat/blackjack/blackjack/ReadMe.txt

   Run the client, showing errors, warnings, and debug info (not low-level) o run-client-local-debug
-  Run the client, showing even the most low-level debug messages
+  Run the client, showing even the most low-level debug messages o default-fuzz
+  Small fuzz test, sending in random binary and text strings from multiple threads o big-fuzz
+  More threads, more commands/messages sent, and longer binary strings o huge-fuzz
+  Even MORE threads, MORE commands/messages sent, and even longer binary strings

 -----------------------------------------------------------------------------
 6. External tools and libraries used